1. Is it Legal to Record Phone Calls in Ontario?

 You need to follow the 10 principles outlined by PIPEDA.

-3. Before Recording Your Customer’s Phone Call
+3. Before Recording Your Customer’s Call

 Before deciding whether or not you want to begin recording customer calls, there are a few things you should keep in mind: